 Mike Wadsley started climbing in 2010 during his studies at Temple University and was immediately hooked.
 He has since traveled to some of the best climbing destinations in the US, and won an AAC Live Your Dream Grant in 2017 to attempt an ascent of the Rainbow Wall in Red Rock Canyon.
 Mike's background is in construction and project management.
 He works to ensure that the chapter is financially and logistically stable.

 Andrew (Drew) Deming has been an active member of the Philadelphia climbing community since 2001 when he was first exposed to rock climbing at the University of Pennsylvania.
 Since then Andrew has worked at a number of local climbing gyms, and directed Drexel University’s climbing program for five years.
 Andrew is a certified guide with the American Mountain Guides' Association.
-The only thing more important for Andrew than spending time with friends chasing the next big adventure is spending time with his loving partner Jillian and two sons Owen and Calvin.
+The only thing more important for Andrew than chasing the next big adventure with good friends is spending time with his loving partner Jillian and two sons Owen and Calvin.

 Special Events Coordinator

 Kate grew up in the inspiring landscape of Columbus Ohio, where the tallest point in the county is the landfill.
 Fortunately her dad is “outdoorsy,” so weekends were spent canoeing the swift waters of the Scioto River, hiking dunes and sandy caves, or enjoying fine car camping cuisine (baked bean sandwiches and pop tarts).
 When she graduated college and moved to Philly, she started climbing on plastic and fell in with a group of very enthusiastic climbers.
 Before she knew it, she was spending weekends at the Gunks and climbing her way through the East Coast.
 Kate is now focusing on becoming a bona fide tradster, looking for tall, epic and intimidating routes.